Here are a few suggestions for getting through the holiday season, and please remember that grief, and holiday coping

 Adult grief has given me a broader perspective.
 A few years after his death in 1994, when the flurry of our relationship had

 settled, I came to understand the goodness and difficulty we were in each other's lives and to appreciate the deep love underneath

-spirit but one thing is certain: we are at greater risk for accident, injury, infection and disease after suffering a serious
+body and spirit but one thing is certain: we are at greater risk for accident, injury, infection and disease after suffering

-painful over the long haul.
+even more painful over the long haul.
 Prolonged grief can cause reactive depression.
-Physical ailments and insomnia
+Physical ailments

-you have ignored your own needs.
+that you have ignored your own needs.
 Or, you've been tangled in the legal and financial responsibilities of settling the

 estate.
 Whatever your circumstances, you may be compromising your own health through neglect.
 Whether it is enjoying a long